What is Clinical Decision Support? Fulfilling the CDS requirement for Meaningful Use

 The actual criterion, as defined in the Eligible Professional (EP) Attestation Worksheet (criterion #11), defines the Objective as “Implement one clinical decision support rule relevant to specialty or high clinical priority along with the ability to track compliance with that rule.”
 The actual Measure is simple: “Implement one clinical decision support rule relevant to specialty or high clinical priority along with the ability to tract compliance to that rule” – the measure only requires a yes/no answer.

-Digging a little deeper at the definition for Certification, defined in the NIST certification document (170.304.e), a Certified product must: (1) provide one or more clinical decision support rules (in addition to drug-drug and drug-allergy contraindication checking) that utilize data elements in a patient’s problem list, medication list, demographics and laboratory test results; and (2) generate and indicate automatically, electronically and in real-time notifications and care suggestions based upon clinical decision support rules.
+Digging a little deeper at the definition for Certification, a Certified product must: (1) provide one or more clinical decision support rules (in addition to drug-drug and drug-allergy contraindication checking) that utilize data elements in a patient’s problem list, medication list, demographics and laboratory test results; and (2) generate and indicate automatically, electronically and in real-time notifications and care suggestions based upon clinical decision support rules.

 Where do clinical decision support rules come from?